 Until 10 days ago when my saved eBay search threw up one hit.
 I almost fell off my chair.
 Thought it was an error.
 But nope, there it was…finally!
 I set my snipe at quite a high price and went about my business, sure I would not win.
 Then someone posted a link to the auction in a couple of the Facebook groups I belong to and I was sure there would be so much interest that my bid would sink to the bottom of the list like a stone.

 I was watching Big Bang Theory when an eBay ping on my phone alerted me.
 I had won the auction!
 I was so flabbergasted I couldn’t believe it.
-There had been only five other bids and it went for £130.
+There had been only five other bids.

 So without further ado (please excuse the cat photobombing the pics – he was almost as excited as I was!):